minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 // Then:
 do {
     let newNumberOfFiles = try ExternalUtility.incrementNumberOfFilesOnDirectory(at: path)
-} catch { // Type-safe: error is ExternalError
+} catch let error as ExternalError {
     dump(error)
     recoverFromLibraryError(error)
 }